lextm/jekyll-theme-chirpy/_posts/2012-5-20-citrix-receiver-installation-on-opensuse-12-1-64-bit.md

 I was so used to WOW64 on Windows, and I ignored the fact that now Linux also supports something similar till today I launched the 32 bit Terminal for the first time.

-Well, that’s it. the .tar.gz installer worked fine in 32 bit Terminal (with sudo of course).
+Well, that's it. the .tar.gz installer worked fine in 32 bit Terminal (with sudo of course).
 Then I could see Citrix Receiver icon in Gnome 3.

 ``` bash
 sudo ./setupwfc